 - 6.1.8 Although the Contractor had tried to rectify the collapsed silt fence after heavy rains at vulnerable low lying areas, water quality monitoring data revealed that the temporary drainage installed on site was considered insufficient and ineffective, in particular, to streams.
-No additional or provision of effective measures was observed to prevent the silty runoff at those vulnerable areas. - 6.1.9 More hydroseeding areas for final golf course layout and scar areas were established gradually in the past few months.
+No additional or provision of effective measures was observed to prevent the silty runoff at those vulnerable areas.
+However, sand capping and turfing can significantly reduce the potential silty runoff during rain.
+As most of the turf was planted at Northern section of East Course, silty runoff at those areas would be reduced. - 6.1.9 Similar to previous month, more hydroseeding areas for final golf course layout and scar areas were established gradually in the past few months.
 It can effectively reduce the erosion.
-However, many of the areas had to be re-planting due to the poor maintenance and low coverage of the grass. - 6.1.10 The Contractor was urged to revise the Temporary Drainage Management Plan (TDMP) layout plans and present the actual (temporary and permanent drainage system)
+However, many of the areas had to be re-planting due to the poor maintenance and low coverage of the grass.

-- installation/construction completion date of each golf hole.
+- 6.1.10 The Contractor was urged to revise the Temporary Drainage Management Plan (TDMP) layout plans and present the actual (temporary and permanent drainage system) installation/construction completion date of each golf hole.
 Interim reports regarding the TDMP progress should be submitted and revised from time to time.
-If the permanent drainage system is not available at some particular areas, temporary drainage system should be sufficiently installed to prevent runoff entering to nearby water quality sensitive receivers directly. - 6.1.11 Sand capping and turfing can significantly reduce the potential silty runoff during rain according to the site observation. - 6.1.12 Active pumping of silty water from the desilting tank at Lake near Hole 10 and directly discharged into the downstream of Stream B was frequently observed during and after rains.
-The Contractor had repeatedly advised to employ effective desilting facility before discharging the water outside the construction site.
-No improvement was observed during the reporting month. - 6.1.13 The Contractor was reminded to provide sufficient desilting / treatment facilities on site in order to comply the WPCO.
+If the permanent drainage system is not available at some particular areas, temporary drainage system should be sufficiently installed to prevent runoff entering to nearby water quality sensitive receivers directly.
+There is no further update submission of TDMP for RE approval. - 6.1.11 The Contractor was reminded to provide sufficient desilting / treatment facilities on site in order to comply the WPCO for all discharged water from the construction site.
 According to the site observation, the two desilting facilities located at Holes 1 and 17 had not been operated since the wet season.
-It was because the two large desilting basins located at Holes 1 and 17 were filled up due to the site formation.
-No other interim measure was provided on site. - 6.1.14 No dredging work for the permanent intake and outfall pipelines was carried out during the reporting month. - 6.1.15 Construction of permanent bridges was completed before the wet season 2007.
-Remaining furnishing work was in progress during the reporting month. - 6.1.16 The Contractor was reminded to maintain the silt curtain and desilt the settled solids within the silt curtain in a routine basis and ensure the effectiveness of its intended use.
+Only one of the desilting facility was located at Hole 9 during the reporting month.
+It is not use. - 6.1.12 No dredging work for the permanent intake and outfall pipelines was carried out during the reporting month. - 6.1.13 Construction of permanent bridges was completed before the wet season 2007.
+Remaining furnishing work was in progress during the reporting month. - 6.1.14 The Contractor was reminded to maintain the silt curtain and desilt the settled solids within the silt curtain in a routine basis and ensure the effectiveness of its intended use.
+Silt curtain located at the downstream of Stream A was torn.
+The Contractor was reminded to maintain the integrity of the silt curtain at all times.